Why go on a flying safari in Africa?

 Fuel prices, landing & handling fees, indemnity forms

 On the group self-fly safaris, our tour guides will fly along on the trip in a support aircraft.
 If you book an individual and custom-designed trip with us, you will most likely be flying on your own.We will take care of all the flight plan filing for you and arrange overland and landing clearances.
-We also have aircraft engineers on stand-by and willing to fly out to you in case your aircraft brakes down in the bush and to help you out.
+We also have aircraft engineers willing to fly out to you in case your aircraft brakes down in the bush and to help you out.
+It all depends on where your aircraft brakes down on how fast they can come to help you out.
 This service is provided by the maintenance engineers at a charge.

 Of course, we will do our best to support your trip from start to end.